victorgan/victorgan.github.io/_posts/2014-09-15-organizing-files.md

 This is pretty much just for my sake to remember where I store things.

+### Daily organization

+Google Calendar
+Goole Keep for To do list.
+Gmail with delayed sending

+- Problem: Sometimes I put tasks in Calendar, future emails to myself, or Google Keep.
+I need to consolidate.
+Perhaps just use Google Keep?

 ### Requirements

 - Accessible on the web